GersonRocha9/NubbleApp/README.md

 ## Contact

-For any inquiries or questions, please contact [your-name](mailto:your-email@example.com).
+For any inquiries or questions, please contact [Gerson Rocha](mailto:gersonrocha9@gmail.com).

+## Course Information

+The NubbleApp project was completed as a part of [Coffstack](https://www.instagram.com/coffstack/) course.